ChrisSSocha/ChrisSSocha.github.io/notes/java/jdbc.md

 ~~~
 <br>

-NOTE: I **stronly** suggest you use prepared statements rather than regular statements when the you are using user input.
+NOTE: I **strongly** suggest you use prepared statements rather than regular statements when the you are using user input.
 It will protect you against SQL injections attacks.
 {: .panel}